Follow Us On

 5. Epsom salt bath: Great for aching muscles.
 Soak in a hot bath with about 2 handfuls of Epsom salts added to the water.
 The magnesium found in them helps draw inflammation out of your muscles and joints.
 Epsom salts can also be used locally.
 A bucket of water works well to soak a sore plantar fascia, a face cloth soaked in water with Epsom salts can be wrapped around a sore Achilles tendon to decrease swelling.
 If you use the face cloth method, use a sauce pan with a half handful of Epsom salts, soak the cloth , wring it out, place it over the sore spot, wrap a plastic bag around it to keep in the heat, and then wrap a towel or tensor bandage around everything to hold it in place.

 6. Seek help: Occasionally a race will flare up, even create repetitive stress injuries.
 It is important that the nags and tweaks we feel are resolved and proper function is restored.
-If you are experiencing pain or sense dysfunction seek help from a professional who will look at you as a whole person and not simply chase the pain.
+We are built to run.
+When we run properly we eliminate our chance of injury.
+If you are experiencing pain or sense dysfunction seek help from someone who will look at you as a whole and not simply chase the pain.

 *Reference: sportsmedicine.com